LazyDart/lazydart.github.io/content/posts/Porozmawiajmy-o-swiadomosci.md

 Czasem są to drobne różnice:
 ```
-	 — "Dla mniej to jest czerwone."
+	 — "Dla mnie to jest czerwone."
 	 — "A dla mnie pomarańczowe!"
 ```
 A czasem duże: